Teacher Education

 Prerequisites: TCH ED 3210 required; TCH ED 3211, TCH ED 3212, and TCH ED 3213 recommended.
 This course explores teachers' first, second, and/or dual language acquisition as well as language structures, learning styles, and the effects of cross-culture competencies on English learners' (ELs') content areas (English Language Arts, Science, Mathematics, Social Studies, etc.).
 Linguistically and culturally responsive teaching (LCRT) strategies will be covered.
 Standards-based integrated curriculum and instructional materials with assessment strategies will be developed and analyzed along with World-Class Instructional Design and Assessment (WIDA) descriptors based on ELs' language proficiency levels to ensure success.

-TCH ED 3310 Introduction to Methods of Teaching: 3 semester hours
+TCH ED 3310 Instructional Design and Technology Integration: 3 semester hours

 TCH ED 3312 Psychology of Learning, Instruction, and Assessment: 3 semester hours